 Website Any websites and/or services that Liferay Experience Cloud host on behalf of it’s customers (e.g., *.lxc.liferay.com).

 - For all Application:

 - We use the label "application" in this document to cover applications, frameworks, libraries, products and projects.

 - Please reproduce the vulnerability in a supported version before submitting.
 (Only the most recent release is supported for most community applications).
-We still welcome submissions for vulnerabilities against unsupported versions, however, it may take us longer to respond and the submission may not qualify for credit in our hall of fame.
+We welcome reports of vulnerabilities against unsupported versions, however, it may not qualify for credit on our hall of fame.

 - Vulnerabilities in a third party library should be reported to the company/organization the developed/published the library.

 - We will give credit for reporting an application that uses a third party library with known vulnerabilities if we are unaware of the vulnerabilities in the library 30 days after the vulnerabilities has been published.
 We have our own monitoring in place for this so we want to give our monitoring tools a chance to do its job.
 However, if we missed the vulnerability, we’ll give you credit.
 In addition, please provide evidence/PoC that the vulnerability is exploitable from the application.

 - We do not review reports produced by automated scanners.
 Please test the issue on your own to ensure it is exploitable and provide a PoC with your report.

 - We do not give credit for reports related to best practices if there is no actual vulnerability